 In the wide, wide world of mergers and acquisitions (M&A), most business buyers conduct thorough due diligence before closing their deals.
 This usually involves carefully investigating the target company’s financial, legal and operational positions.

 But why let them have all the fun?
 As a business owner, you can perform these same ... read more

 The optional standard mileage rate used to calculate the deductible cost of operating an automobile for business will be going up by 1.5 cents per mile in 2024.
 The IRS recently announced that the cents-per-mile rate for the business use of a car, van, pickup or panel truck will ... read more

-Here are some of the key tax-related deadlines affecting businesses and other employers during the fourth quarter of 2022.
+Here are some of the key tax-related deadlines affecting businesses and other employers during the first quarter of 2024.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
-Contact us to ensure you’re ... read more
+If you have questions about filing requirements, contact us.
+We can ensure you’re ... read more